sharmapn/DBFSFileCrypto/README.md

 Subsequently, after each table creation with an encrypted column specification will cause the TDE to create a separate key for each table.

-These tables and the encrypted column definitions are only possible with the Oracle database version 10g Release 2 and onwards.

 Also, included is an Appendix (_within the UserInteractionModel.pdf file_),
 that includes the following: